jeldriks/mtb-tflite-micro/README.md

 ## Building the Library

-In case you want to update the library or build it for other cores:
+In case you want to update the library or build it for other targets:

 * Make sure you're using Linux or macOS to build the library.
 Tested with Ubuntu 22.04 and macOS 14.
 * Install required dependencies: A recent version of Make, Python, and ModusToolbox (only needed if the flag ``-m`` is used; see below).
-[Python packages](https://github.com/tensorflow/tflite-micro/blob/main/third_party/python_requirements.txt) required my TFLM.
+[Python packages](https://github.com/tensorflow/tflite-micro/blob/main/third_party/python_requirements.txt) required by TFLM.
 * Navigate to the directory [mtb](./mtb/).
 * For compatibility reasons, the build is fixed to a specific commit of the TFLM repo.
 To update the library to a newer version/commit, edit the variable ``TFLM_SHA`` in the below Bash script.
 * Run the Bash script `build.sh` with the following flags:
   * `-a` (string): architecture (find the available architectures in the Bash script).
 In case no architecture is provided, all available architectures will be built.
   * `-c` (bool): enable CMSIS NN kernels.
-  * `-m` (bool): use ModusToolbox GCC, instead of one downloaded on demand.
+  * `-m` (bool): use ModusToolbox GCC instead of one downloaded on demand.

 For example, to build the library for Cortex-M7 with FPU support, using CMSIS NN and ModusToolbox GCC, run the following command: